yonner/AOZ-Samples/README.md

 * User Functions

-  AnimateMove - Sample code on to move a spritit and animate (Dave B)
+  AnimateMove - Sample code to move a sprite and animate it (Dave B)

   click sprites -